Tag: human nature

 Seneca’s thoughts on revenge

-Most philosophers get it wrong about revenge, and Seneca (4 BC-65 AD) was no exception.
-In his dialogues titled “On Anger” and “On Clemency,” he […]
+Most philosophers get it wrong about revenge, and Seneca was no exception.
+In his essays titled “On Anger” and “On Clemency,” he recommended to forget injury and insult, and abandon the idea of revenge.
+Seneca gave extensive arguments against revenge when conceived as warlike.
+He said that, if we seek revenge, we’ll become “slaves to…

 Seneca’s quotes about anger

-There is perfect recipe for never getting angry or annoyed.
-If we stop caring and become indifferent, we won’t experience irritation when things don’t go […]
+There is a perfect recipe for never getting angry or annoyed.
+If we stop caring and become indifferent, we won’t experience irritation when things don’t go our way.
+The problem with this recipe is that it will also destroy our motivation for achieving success and happiness.
+Seneca reflected extensively about the cause of anger and…

 What Seneca got wrong about human nature